Roy Reuther: Civil Rights

 Throughout the sixties, Reuther also was deeply involved in supporting the civil rights movement.
 In 1959, while lobbying to reform the filibuster rule to make it easier to pass civil rights legislation, he had a public confrontation with Robert “Bobby” Baker, the chief aide to then Senate Majority Leader Lyndon Johnson.
 Reuther complained that Johnson and Baker were twisting arms to get Democratic Senators to oppose reform of the filibuster rule.

 Reuther subsequently participated in the major marches in support of civil rights, including the Walk to Freedom in Detroit, the March on Washington, the march for voting rights in Selma, Alabama, and the Walk to Freedom in Jackson, Mississippi.
 He was actively involved in demonstrations and lobbying for the Civil Rights Act of 1964 and the Voting Rights Act of 1965, and was present when President Johnson signed those historic pieces of legislation into law.
 Reuther also attended funerals for martyrs of the civil rights movement, including Medgar Evers, James Reeb and Viola Liuzzo.
 During the funeral procession for Medgar Evers, angry whites spit on him and called him a “race traitor.”

 Farmworkers

 Reuther was the first national labor leader to go to Delano, California to support Cesar Chavez and the United Farm Workers Union (UFW).
 He convinced the UAW to provide crucial financial support to the UFW.
 Later, Reuther went to the Rio Grande Valley in Texas to support striking melon pickers who had been brutalized by Texas Rangers.
 The Supreme Court subsequently ruled in Allee v.
 Medrano that the Texas Rangers had conspired with growers to break the farmworker's strike, and enjoined them from interfering with the farmworkers’ civil rights.

-In 1969 the UFW built a new headquarters at a site in Delano called Forty Acres.
+In 1969, the UFW built a new headquarters at a site in Delano called The Forty Acres.
 They named their new union hall after Reuther.
 A plaque on the hall reads, “In memory of our brother Roy Reuther who understood our struggle.”